custom-components/ble_monitor/info.md

 ## HOW TO INSTALL

-**1. Install bluez-hcidump (not needed on HASSio):**
+**1. Grant permissions for Python rootless access to HCI interface (usually not needed on HASSio):**

-- The package `bluez-hcidump` needs to be installed first. `bluez-hcidump` reads raw the data coming from and going to your Bluetooth device.
-You can install it with the following command
+- to grant:

      ```shell
-     sudo apt-get install bluez-hcidump
+     ~$ sudo setcap 'cap_net_raw,cap_net_admin+eip' `readlink -f \`which python3\``
      ```

+- to check:

+     ```shell
+     sudo getcap `readlink -f \`which python3\``
+     ```

+*In some situations, the Home Assistant may be launched by an interpreter that the python3 alias does not point to.
+For example, if you have both version 3.7 and 3.8 installed.
+In this case, carefully check the interpreter version in the getcap command output, you may need to specify full path to binary, for example `sudo setcap 'cap_net_raw,cap_net_admin+eip' /usr/bin/python3.7`*

+- stop and start HA

 **2. Install the custom component:**

 - The easiest way is to install it with [HACS](https://hacs.netlify.com/).
 First install [HACS](https://hacs.netlify.com/) if you don't have it yet.
 After installation you can find this custom component in the HACS store under integrations.

-     Alternatively, you can install it manually.
+- Alternatively, you can install it manually.
 Just copy paste the content of the `sensor.mitemp_bt/custom_components` folder in your `config/custom_components` directory.
      As example, you will get the `sensor.py` file in the following path: `/config/custom_components/mitemp_bt/sensor.py`.

 **3. Restart Home Assistant:**